 - Set realistic expectations for use.
 Having people go full throttle on every functionality isn’t realistic – they won’t log every call or email and they won’t remember to enter every opportunity.
 Instead, users will likely use the system to access the information they need for a meeting or pursuit.

-The key to ensure your CRM system is successful is coming up with a process that will work within your firm to gather needed information.
+The key to ensuring your CRM system is successful is coming up with a process that will work within your firm to gather needed information.
 Over time, as people get more comfortable with the system, you may be able to expect more.

 Running an event is another common tactic almost every firm uses to build their practice.
 Many firms host events and expect glowing returns, i.e. super high attendance and tons of ROI.
 While we always want to see a firm with ROI on an event, we have to define what that ROI measurement is going to be; it isn’t always new business.